How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 .

-Note – Before starting, you will need to check that your Default Gateway and DNS Server are correctly set up in your device's network parameters, as these need to be right in order for you to be sent email notifications.
+Note – Before starting, you will need to check that your Default Gateway and DNS Server are correctly set up in your device’s parameters, as these need to be right in order for you to be sent email notifications.
 To check these, please see part 2.

 .